 Points to be noted before the start of recovery activity:-

 Recover a site server using the “Recover Secondary Site” action from the Sites node in the Configuration Manager Admin console.

 CM 2012 SP1 secondary site doesn’t use ConfigMgr backup file to restore.
 This site will reinitialize the data from Parent Primary Server.

-If the content library is available at the time of recovery then the secondary site will validate the contents and use it.
+If the content library is available at the time of recovery then the secondary site will validate the contents and use them.
 Otherwise, need to redistribute the packages.

-More Details about recovery of SCCM 2012 SP1 Secondary site here !!
+More Details about the recovery of the SCCM 2012 SP1 Secondary site are here !!

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 E writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…